OpsMx/enterprise-spinnaker/charts/oes/README.md

 ### Enabling centralized logging
 Spinnaker consists of multiple microservices and you need to connect to each microservice to see what is going on.
-We have enabled elasticsearch, fluentbit and kibana to provide a centralized logging solution for Spinnaker.
+OES has enabled elasticsearch, fluentbit and kibana to provide a centralized logging solution for Spinnaker.
 To enable it, you need to install with the flag

 	  --set enableCentralLogging=true

 Note, that out-of-the-box configuration of the service requires addition 2G of memory and 1 core.
 To get the hostname for Kibana, run

 	  kubectl get svc [--namespace mynamespace]

-and find the service with Kibana in the name.
+and find the service with kibana in the name.
 Example output would be:

     NAME               TYPE           CLUSTER-IP   EXTERNAL-IP     PORT(S)      AGE
     somename-kibana    LoadBalancer   10.0.4.246   34.66.226.138   5601:32097   9m43s